entelognathus/agnathan-phylogeny/agnathan character list.md

 54. Branchial openings: 0, spaced accordingly with dimensions of branchial cavities; 1, packed closely together; 2, organized into multiple parallel rows.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

-This was scored inapplicable for heterostracans with a single confluent branchial opening, following the approach for hagfishes with a single branchial opening.
+> - Dearden *et al*.
+(2023): “This was scored inapplicable for heterostracans with a single confluent branchial opening, following the approach for hagfishes with a single branchial opening.“

 55. Number of arches (or pouches) in branchial apparatus: 0, unconstrained to five; 1, held constant at five.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .